Starčevo culture: Characteristics and related cultures

 The pottery is usually coarse but finer fluted and painted vessels later emerged.
 A type of bone spatula, perhaps for scooping flour, is a distinctive artifact.
-The Körös is a similar culture in Hungary named after the River Körös with a closely related culture which also used footed vessels but fewer painted ones.
+The Criş is a similar culture in Hungary named after the River Criş with a closely related culture which also used footed vessels but fewer painted ones.
 Both have given their names to the wider culture of the region in that period.

 Parallel and closely related cultures also include the Karanovo culture in Bulgaria, Criş in Romania and the pre-Sesklo in Greece.